 - Avoiding deforestation and forest degradation.

-- Proper waste management e.g. compositing and re-using or recycling of waste
+- Proper waste management e.g. composting and reusing or recycling of waste

-- Stopping the use fire as way to clear land for farming.
+- Stopping the used of fire as a way to clear land for farming.

 - Using less fertilizer and adopt better feed mixtures for livestock.